 But folate also shows potential and helping men with their role in conception.
 Low folate levels in men is associated with poor spermatozoa DNA.
 So make yourself our favorite version of Avocado Toast or even whip up a Chocolate Avocado Cake.
 After all, you’re doing it for your fertility!

 Like avocados, berries contain folate.
-This will help support your efforts to conceive as well as potentially support fetal development later.
+For this reason alone, it’s easy to see why they make the list of foods to boost fertility.
+Eating more vitamin-rich berries will help support your efforts to conceive as well as potentially support fetal development later.
 But berries make the list of foods to eat for fertility because of folate.
 They’re also rich in antioxidants.

 According to OBGYN Dr. Fares Diarbakerli, the antioxidants in berries like blueberries help protect your body from cell damage and the aging of your cells–this includes the cells in your reproductive system.
 In addition, as high fiber, low calorie treats, berries can aid in weight loss and help with maintaining a healthy weight.
 So go make yourself a batch of Blueberry Quinoa Muffins.